• Home |

 What is Exotic Ammo?

-Exotic ammo can vary widely and be a tricky term to define.
+"Exotic ammo" can be a tricky term to define, as it varies widely.
 However, after asking many shooting enthusiasts and spending hours researching the term, I've concluded that you can define it in two ways.

 Intended Use

-Whenever you're buying ammo for any gun, whether it's a 357 magnum handgun, 300 Blackout carbine, or 12 gauge shotgun, you should always consider how or why you'll be using it, as some ammo is better suited for the range over self-defense.
+Whenever you're buying ammo for any gun, whether it's a 357 Magnum handgun, 300 Blackout carbine, or 12 Gauge shotgun, you should always consider how or why you'll be using it, as some ammo is better suited for the range over self-defense.

 Cost